project-illium/illium-documentation/docs/developers/deployment.md

     // formatted as a lurk expression in the same format our locking script
     // expects it to be.
 In this case a list. createRawResp.RawTx.Inputs[0].UnlockingParams = fmt.Sprintf("(cons 0x%x (cons 0x%x (cons 0x%x nil)))", sigRx, sigRy, sigS)

+    // We also need to provide the script because the wallet only know of the
+    // script-commitment but not the actual script. createRawResp.RawTx.Inputs[0].Script = script

     // Create the proof for the transaction provedResp, err := walletClient.ProveRawTransaction(context.Background(), &pb.ProveRawTransactionRequest{